Skip to content

 Architecture

 OpenRun is installed as a Kubernetes Deployment, with a Service for routing API calls.
-For each containerized app installed on OpenRun, a Deployment is created with a Service of type ClusterIP.
-API calls to the OpenRun API Server are routed to the app specific Service using its cluster IP.
+For each containerized app installed on OpenRun, a ClusterIP Service is created for app traffic.
+API calls to the OpenRun API Server are routed to the app-specific Service using its cluster IP.